All Episodes

 However, in the circumstances in Iraq, I don't think I'd even consider surrendering.

-They're gonna torture me.
+They're going to torture me.

 Not one United States soldier after the war that has been taken by the insurgency has survived.